-SECTION 2.
+SECTION 1.
 Definitions.
 Unless otherwise provided in this section, the definitions in K.C.C.
 16.04 and 21.04 shall apply to this chapter.

-- "Bolt throw" is the distance from the lock front surface to the farthest projected point on the bolt at the center line when subjected to end pressure. - "Dead bolt" is a lock bolt which does not have a spring action. В. The bolt must be actuated by a key from the exterior and a knob or thumb turn from the interior and when projected becomes locked against return by end pressure. - "Dwelling unit" is defined pursuant to K.C.C.
-21.04.315. - "Rent or lease" means an agreement, oral or written, relating to the use and occupancy of a dwelling. - E. .
-"Strike plate" is a metal plate secured to the door jamb which serves to receive the bolt throw.
+- "Bolt throw" is the distance from the lock front surface to the farthest projected point on the bolt at the center line when subjected to end pressure. - "Dead bolt" is a lock bolt which does not have a spring action.
+The bolt must be actuated by a key from the exterior and a knob or thumb turn from the interior and when projected becomes locked against return by end pressure. - С. "Dwelling unit" is defined pursuant to K.C.C.
+21.04.315. - "Rent or lease" means an agreement, oral or written, relating to the use and occupancy of a dwelling. - E. "Strike plate" is a metal plate secured to the door jamb which serves to receive the bolt throw.

-SECTION 3.
+SECTION 2.
 Application.

-- This chapter shall apply to all new and existing rented or leased Group R, Division 1 occupancies containing five or more dwelling units in order to provide renters with reasonable security from criminal activity, and to protect the public health, welfare and safety. - Every exit door from a dwelling unit shall be equipped with a dead bolt lock with at least a one (1) inch bolt throw.
+- This chapter shall apply to all new and existing rented or leased Group R, Division 3 occupancies and Group R, Division 1 occupancies containing no more than four dwelling units in order to provide renters with reasonable security from criminal activity, and to protect the public health, welfare and safety. - Every exit door from a dwelling unit shall be equipped with a dead bolt lock with at least a one (1) inch bolt throw.
 The strike plate shall be secured to the door frame with screws of at least two and one-half